Thank You For Being Such A Vital Part Of Our Team, Sarah Anderson! We Look Forward To Sharing More About You So Others Can Get To Know You Better!

 In high school, I was asked this same question and I will still answer it with the same person: Oprah Winfrey.

 I would love to have lunch with Oprah because she is one of the most amazing women with a courageous life story.
 I would love to ask her about some of her trials and internal voice as she went from an orphan to talk show host to billionaire.
 I would like to ask her what are the best tools that she learned along the way to continue to have the confidence to be successful amidst so much hardship.
 Her giving heart and spirit are inspiring and I would love to know more about her philanthropy work and what else she envisions for a better world.

 Why did you choose to be a Board Member of Educate.
 Radiate.
 Elevate.?

 I believe that education is the key that unlocks opportunity and human potential.
-I am hopeful for equal access, quality, and opportunity to learning regardless of location, socioeconomics, or cultural background.
+I am hopeful for equal access, quality, and opportunity to learn regardless of location, socioeconomics, or cultural background.
 We know this is not the case and the COVID-19 pandemic highlighted the achievement gap in our underserved students.
 When I heard about E.R.E. and how it sought to mitigate the learning loss for students in underserved communities, I knew what an impact this could make.
 By investing in one student at an early age we invest in their skills, talents, and creativity for a lifetime.
-The exponential positive impact many students could have over a lifetime for our families, cities, and nations is exciting – this is why I want to be a part of this team.
+The exponential positive impact many students could have over a lifetime on our families, cities, and nations are exciting – this is why I want to be a part of this team.